-You are required to complete 3011V1 unit assignment to obtain the CMI Level 3 Award in Coaching and Mentoring Qualification.
+You are required to complete Unit 3011V1 and 3014V1 assignment(s) to obtain the CMI Level 3 Certificate in Coaching & Mentoring.

-Guidance on completing the assignment and submitting your work to CMI are on the following pages.
+Guidance on completing the assignment(s) and submitting your work to CMI are on the following pages.
 You are also encouraged to submit a reflective statement of no more than 300 words (in addition to the assignment word count) describing the value and knowledge gained from undertaking the assignment.
 This statement will not be assessed; however it encourages you to review the value and application of your learning.

-CMI Level 3 Award in Coaching and Mentoring Qualification Credits Actions Unit 3011V1- Principles, Skills and Impact of Coaching and Mentoring 7 Register for the Qualification Complete assignment(s) Submit electronic copies of assignment(s) including signed copy of Statement of Authenticity Keep a copy for safeguard against loss
+CMI Level 3 Certificate in Coaching & Mentoring Credits Actions Unit 3011V1 - Coaching and mentoring processes 7 Register for the Qualification Complete assignment(s) Submit electronic copies of Unit 3014V1 - Completing the coaching and mentoring process 7 assignment(s) including signed copy of Statement of Authenticity • Keep a copy for safeguard against loss